Bylaws of The Kansas Association of City/County Management as of December 3, 2020

 SECTION 2.
 APPLICATION.
 Application for membership in the association shall be made to the board of directors.
 Proper forms for application shall be prepared and made available to applicants by the board of directors.

 SECTION 1.
 DUES.
 Dues for full, affiliate, business affiliate, and student members shall be set for the upcoming year by the full board of directors at the annual conference.
 Life members shall be exempt from dues.
-Effective January 1, 2013 and subject to a protest filed pursuant to Article VI, Section 3, an individual who accepts a chief administrative officer position for the first time with a Kansas city or county and was not previously a full member of KACM shall be granted a complimentary full membership.
+Effective January 1, 2013 and subject to a protest filed pursuant to Article VI, Section 3, an individual who accepts a chief administrative officer position for the first time with a Kansas city or county and was not previously a full member of KACM shall be granted a complimentary full membership for their first year of KACM membership.

 SECTION 2.
 MEMBERSHIP.
 Membership shall reside with the individual, regardless of who pays the membership dues.

 SECTION 2.
-COMMITTEE ON PROFESSIONAL STANDARDS.
+ETHICS COMMITTEE.
 The board of directors shall constitute a standing committee of professional standards and shall adopt rules of procedure for the committee’s operation.

 SECTION 3.
 DISCIPLINARY ACTION.
-The board of directors may censure, suspend or expel a member for any violation of the code of ethics of the association and shall notify the member promptly of its action.
+Using its ethics policy and procedures, the board of directors may censure, suspend or expel a member for any violation of the code of ethics of the association and shall notify the member promptly of its action.
 The member may, if so desired, present a written and/or oral defense to be considered by the board which may rescind or modify its earlier decision.
 If the board’s action is for public censure, suspension or expulsion, notice shall be given to all members of KACM, the legislative body and/or supervisor for whom the member works or worked at the time, the executive director and appropriate regional vice president of ICMA and appropriate news media.

 SECTION 4.
 JURISDICTION.
 The code of ethics and procedures relating thereto are applicable to members who voluntarily agree to accept the KACM code as a condition of membership.

 SECTION 1.
 REGULAR MEETINGS.
-The association holds regular meetings twice a year, at the annual conference and in conjunction with the KCCM Conference at the University of Kansas.
+The association usually holds regular meetings three times a year, at the annual conference and in conjunction with the KCCM Conference at the University of Kansas and the WSU Winter Seminar.
+Meetings may be held virtually or by teleconference as circumstances dictate.

 SECTION 2.
 SPECIAL MEETINGS.
 The board may call a special meeting of the association by a majority vote of the board.
 Written notification of a special meeting shall be sent to members using the listserv at least ten (10) days prior to the date established by the board for the meeting.